Paulo Freire 100th Anniversary: Celebrating his legacy in education

 – More coming soon –

 Do you want to attend?
 Go to Eventbrite and register to attend one or more events.
-Do you want to participate?
-To submit abstracts for the Student Conference are now closed, but you are welcome to attend the presentations and participate in the discussions.
+Submissions for the Student Conference are now closed, but you are welcome to attend the presentations and participate in the discussions.

 This year marks the centenary of the birth of one of the greatest thinkers in education: Paulo Freire.
 Paulo Freire’s work has globally influenced people working in education, community development, community health and many other fields.
 In particular, his best-known book Pedagogy of the Oppressed is considered to be one of the foundational texts of critical pedagogy, advocating a pedagogy with a new relationship between teacher, student, and society.
 Freire developed an approach to education that links the identification of issues with positive actions for change and development.

 “While Freire’s original work was in adult literacy, his approach leads us to think about how we can ‘read’ the society around us”Instituto Paulo Freire

 In partnership with other interested study groups, the Cambridge Latin American Research in Education Collective (CLAREC) aims to promote collective discussions about education as a means of social transformation based on the thoughts and works of Paulo Freire.
 Freire’s work has contributed to reflection in the social sciences, and also to the debates involving economics, politics, culture and critical social issues such as gender, race and environmental justice.
 This includes debates upon the role of education such as how issues such as power, politics, coloniality, justice and social action are related to education as a means of social transformation.
 We hope to organize activities that promote a democratic and vibrant space where different views and audiences within the Faculty of Education/University of Cambridge and beyond can reflect and debate.
 In this series of activities, perspectives in support or questioning his arguments are welcome so we can explore together the legacies of his work.